AntonNeld/drodbot/README.md

 ### Compiling the C++ parts

 Parts of DRODbot is written in C++, since it uses source code from DROD itself.
-To compile this, you need some dependencies.
-On Ubuntu 20.04, you can install:

-- `libsdl2-dev`
-- `libcurl4-gnutls-dev`
-- `libjsoncpp-dev`

 From the root of the repo, run:

 ```sh